Budapestby VisitCity Guides

 Boutique hotels blend historic architecture with modern comforts in District 7

-Jewish culinary traditions remain strong in the district, with kosher restaurants and bakeries operating to serve both the local community and curious visitors.
-These establishments offer traditional dishes that have been part of the neighborhood's identity for centuries.
+Jewish food traditions are still strong here.
+There are kosher restaurants and bakeries that serve the local community and curious visitors.
+We tried some traditional dishes that have been part of this neighborhood for hundreds of years, and they were incredible.

 Traditional Hungarian beef stew served with yellow spätzle dumplings and green onions